ic-association/nns-proposals/README.md

 `Summary`: Text providing a short description of the proposal, composed using a maximum of 280 bytes.

-`URL`: The Web address of additional content required to evaluate the proposal, specified using HTTPS.
-For example, the address might describe content supporting the assignment of a DCID (data center id) to a new data center.
+`URL`: The Web address of additional content required to evaluate the proposal, specified using HTTPS. *This repository contains pages that for proposals.*

 `Proposer`: The id of the neuron that submitted the proposal.
 When a proposal is submitted, a "charge" is placed on its balance, in case it is rejected.
 So the balance needs to be big enough to pay the charge on (all) rejection(s).
 We require a neuron to have a dissolve delay >= 6 months to vote, and that should apply to submitting proposals too.